futoin/specs/draft/ftn12_async_api.md

 on top of asynchronous base for legacy code and/or too complex logic.

-Program flow is split into non-blocking execution steps, representing with execution callback function.
+Program flow is split into non-blocking execution steps, represented with execution callback function.
+Processing Unit (eg. CPU) halting/ spinning/switching-to-another-task is seen as a blocking action in program flow.

 Any step must not call any of blocking functions, except for synchronization with guaranteed minimal period of lock acquisition.